A4C Clearance Event: Extra 50% off

 It's really simple to set up.
 Create an account or log in to get started.

-A4C takes an extra 50% off clearance items via coupon code "A4C50" during its Clearance Event.
+Ending today, A4C takes an extra 50% off clearance items via coupon code "A4C50" during its Clearance Event.
 Plus, all orders receive free shipping.
-Save on smart watches, headphones, Bluetooth speakers, cell phone accessories, and more Shop Now
+Save on smart watches, headphones, Bluetooth speakers, cell phone accessories, and more.
+Shop Now

 iTunes offers downloads of PeakVisor for iPhone / iPad for free.
 That's $6 off and the lowest price we could find for this 3D maps & peaks identification app.
 Shop Now